Family Visas UK

 Our Fixed Fees For Entry Clearance Application For Indefinite Leave to Enter (ILE) As A Child

-• Our fixed fee for the entry clearance application does not cover any disbursements e.g. UKVI fee for the application and the applicant has to separately pay the Home office UKVI fees for the entry clearance application.
+• Our fixed fee for the entry clearance application does not cover any disbursements, e.g., the UKVI fee for the application, and the applicant must separately pay the Home Office UKVI fees for the entry clearance application.